WindyYam/gemini_voice_companion/README.md

 ## Usage

-1. This is Google Gemini AI and I'm not gonna use my API key here (unless I'm going to charge you for the excess usage beyond free tier).
+1. This is Google Gemini AI which has free tier usage enough for a single user.
+I'm not gonna use my API key here (unless I'm going to charge you for the excess usage beyond free tier).
 So you should get the (free) Gemini API key here `https://aistudio.google.com/app/apikey` and either:
   (recommended) put it in environment variable as GEMINI_API_KEY (please search for detail on how to add environment variable if you are not familiar with).
 Or
   (not recommended) do nothing, and `run.bat` will prompt you to enter GEMINI_API_KEY at the beginning every time.
 2. Run `manage_user.bat` to add/delete user voice for AI to recognize.
 You can add multiple users.